Gibs-E/bandit-overthewire-solutions/level19.md

-# Bandit Level 19 → Level 20
+# Bandit Level 19 ➔ Level 20

 ## 🧠 Goal:
-_Describe the goal of this level here._
+The password for the next level is stored in a file **only accessible** by a setuid binary called `bandit20-do`.
+You must use this program to read the password file as the `bandit20` user.

+---

 ## 🔐 Login:
 ```bash